• Skip to primary navigation

 Chocolate covered espresso beans being scooped out of a measuring cup.

-• Any type of coffee bean would work for this recipe depending on your taste preference — for a bolder flavour, use a dark or medium roast coffee bean, for a milder flavour use a light roast coffee bean.
+• Any type of coffee bean will work for this recipe depending on your taste preference — for a bolder flavour, use a dark or medium roast coffee bean, for a milder flavour use a light roast coffee bean.

 How to store: